MScholtes/WebServer/README.md

 If you give it a try, see remarks below by all means.

 ## Versions
+### 1.0.6 / 2023-03-27
+ - changed header encoding to Windows 1252 to prevent data loss in cjk encodings
+ - fixed bug that cut file names with semicolons in it

 ### 1.0.5 / 2022-07-31
  - Introduced PSP files (Powershell Server Pages) for embedded execution
  - Updated list of mime types